Carol M. Mangione, M.D., M.S.P.H.

-Carol M. Mangione, M.D., M.S.P.H., is the Barbara A. Levey, MD, and Gerald S. Levey, MD, endowed chair in medicine at the David Geffen School of Medicine at the University of California, Los Angeles (UCLA) and professor of public health at the UCLA Fielding School of Public Health.
-In addition, she serves as director of the UCLA/Drew Resource Center for Minority Aging Research/Center for Health Improvement of Minority Elderly, co-director of the UCLA Robert Wood Johnson Foundation Clinical Scholars Program, associate director of the UCLA Clinical and Translational Sciences (CTSI), and director of the UCLA CTSI Workforce Development Program.
+Carol M. Mangione, M.D., M.S.P.H., is the chief of the Division of General Internal Medicine and Health Services Research and the Barbara A. Levey, MD, and Gerald S. Levey, MD, endowed chair in medicine at the David Geffen School of Medicine at the University of California, Los Angeles (UCLA).
+She is also a professor of public health at the UCLA Fielding School of Public Health and director of the UCLA/Drew Resource Center for Minority Aging Research/Center for Health Improvement of Minority Elderly, co-director of the UCLA Robert Wood Johnson Foundation Clinical Scholars Program, associate director of the UCLA Clinical and Translational Sciences (CTSI), and director of the UCLA CTSI Workforce Development Program.
 Dr. Mangione is also a practicing primary care physician in the UCLA Faculty Practice Group.
 She also serves as the national study co-chair for the multicenter program Natural Experiments in Translation for Diabetes, which is sponsored by the Centers for Disease Control and Prevention (CDC), the National Institute of Diabetes and Digestive and Kidney Disease (NIDDK), and the Patient-Centered Outcomes Research Institute.

 Dr. Mangione’s areas of expertise include diabetes, diabetes prevention, health disparities, aging, public health, health insurance benefit design, and public health policy.
 She is a member of numerous professional societies and organizations, including the American Society of Clinical Investigation, the Society for General Internal Medicine, the American Geriatrics Society, AcademyHealth, the American Diabetes Association, and the American College of Physicians.
 She was also a member of the Board of Governors for the Pardee RAND Graduate School.